The Methylation Cycle is a biochemical pathway that manages or contributes to a wide range of crucial bodily functions, including:

 If undermethylators cooperate with treatment and works to give up detrimental addictions, the prognosis is good with improvement usually noted in 4-8 weeks with about 3-6 months needed to correct this chemical imbalance.

 To find out more about this protocol see Mental Illness: The Nutrition Connection, a book by Prof. Carl Pfeiffer.

-Our Laboratory produces a comprehensive supplement used to specifically treat undermethylation according to Pfeiffers protocols.
+Our Laboratory produces a comprehensive Histadelia Treatment Capsules used to specifically treat undermethylation according to Pfeiffers protocols.
 It contains high doses and uses the most bioavailable forms of these nutrients to maximize absorption.
-Click here for details on this Histadelia Treatment.
-For a less comprehensive and thus cheaper version click here on undermethylator capsules.
+We also produce a cheaper but less comprehensive combination called undermethylator capsules which are both available online through the members section of this website.

 Alternatively if you also have pyroluria and high copper we also produce Primer Undermethylating Pyrole capsules to treat all three conditions.
 If you have histadelia and high copper levels (no pyroluria) we also have Primer Undermethylating capsules available.

 Alternatively seek advice from a practitioner who has undertaken training at Outreach Programs led by Dr Walsh in vitamin therapies according to Prof. Pfeiffer's protocols.
 Click here for a list of doctors .
 To download a biomedical prescription form click below: